 Gum disease, also known as periodontal disease, is sometimes referred to as the silent disease because many patients don’t realize they have gum disease until it has reached the most advanced stage.
 While some patients experience noticeable symptoms of gum disease, other patients don’t experience any signs.

-Sterling, VA dentist Dr. Zahra Kavianpour and our team at Brighter Smile Family Dentistry & Orthodontics are trained to identify and diagnose the various stages of gum disease.
+Sterling, VA dentist Dr. Zahra Kavianpour and our team at Brighter Smile Family Dentistry and Orthodontics are trained to identify and diagnose the various stages of gum disease.
 We recommend patients visit our Sterling, VA dental practice at least twice a year for a routine gum disease screening.

 Stages of Periodontal Disease

-Gingivitis: This is the earliest stage of gum disease.
-Patients with gingivitis may experience plaque build-up and bleeding gums.
+This is the earliest and mildest stage of gum disease.
+Some patients with gingivitis may not experience any symptoms at all.
+However, most people with gingivitis will experience plaque build-up and red, swollen, and bleeding gums.
+Bleeding gums common occurs with flossing and brushing.
 With early intervention, this stage of gum disease may be reversed before extensive damage is done.

 Signs of Gum Disease